How to Fix Dry Hair? 10 Tips to Help Your Thirsty Tresses

-The weather can wreak havoc on your hair.
+The weather.
 In the winter, the cold and dry air will suck the moisture right out of your locks.
 In the summer, the hot sun and humidity can leave your hair weighed down and feeling like straw.

+The wrong kinda lovin’.
 Sometimes, we're just giving our hair the wrong kind of love.
-Products containing sulphates and parabens will strip the natural oils from the scalp producing dryness, so keep that in mind.
 Wash with the right shampoo for your hair type and don't shampoo too often!

 You wanted it, you’ve got it.
-Here are 10 tips on how to hydrate hair.
+Here are our tips on how to hydrate hair.